 - Cash drawer: Even if you accept contactless payments, you may still need a safe spot to keep your cash.
 POS software that’s connected to a cash drawer can minimize fraud by tracking exactly when the drawer is opened.

 - Bar code scanner: A bar code scanner reads an item’s product details so you can ring it up.
-It can also be a quick way to double-check the price, stock level, and other details.
+It can also be a quick way to double-check the price, the stock level, and other details.

 Common POS software features